jblanco89/MLOps_zoomcamp_course/README.md

 **NOTICE**, After installing Anaconda, Google Cloud SDK must be also installed in your system.
 Lear more [here](https://cloud.google.com/sdk/docs/install?hl=en)

-If you are dealing issues with Anaconda environment you may find useful some [bits](troubleshooting_conda.md)
+If you are dealing issues with Anaconda environment, you may find useful some [bits](troubleshooting_conda.md)

 To download the Linux 64-bit archive file, at the command line, run: